mrmrcoleman/autocon2_workshop/docs/Installation.md

 > [!TIP]
 >
-> Installation is easy to follow, but takes about 10 minutes
+> The installation is easy to follow, but takes about 10 minutes

 ## Set environment variables